 The theatre scene in Derby is also going strong, with Derby Theatre being newly revamped, and The Assembly Rooms and Guildhall Theatres continuing with quality programmes of music, drama, dance and comedy.

-Derby has really upped its game when it comes to shopping with the opening of the Derbyion shopping centre.
+Derby has really upped its game when it comes to shopping with the opening of the Derbion shopping centre.
 Now you have all your high street favourites under one roof, including Debenhams, M&S and Next, as well as numerous places to stop for a meal, treat or drink.
-Derbyion is particularly child friendly, with a soft play area and dedicated baby changing and feeding room.
+Derbion is particularly child friendly, with a soft play area and dedicated baby changing and feeding room.
 And it sits right next to the bus station, so it couldn’t be more convenient.

 For a more individual shopping experience, head up to the boutiques and independent stores of the Cathedral Quarter.
 Browse cobbled Sadler Gate or browse the Bennetts department store for high-end homeware, designer clothing and quality foodie stuff.